Kraken vs. Stars Prediction & Picks - NHL Playoffs Second Round Game 1

 Kraken Splits and Trends

-- This season, Seattle has capitalized on a single power-play goal in 31 games and picked up 43 points with a record of 20-8-3.
+- Seattle has scored a lone power-play goal in 31 games this season and has recorded 43 points from those matchups.

 - The Kraken have been outshot by opponents in 29 games, going 13-13-3 to record 29 points.